“Who am I?” A simple, yet profound question.

 Emotional intelligence is the ability to manage and interpret emotional encounters.
 Individuals with high emotional intelligence skills tend to handle everyday stress better (Gohm, Corser, & Dalsky, 2005), have meaningful and close relationships (Schutte et al., 2001), and higher levels of wellbeing (Fernandez-Berrocal, Alcaide, Extremera, & Pizarro, 2006).

 Emotional intelligence provides a deep understanding of subjective emotional tendencies, adding to self-knowledge.
 This masterclass is an invaluable course for practitioners, as it includes high-quality material for practitioners to provide science-based training sessions.

-Prioritizing Personal Values
+Personal Values Worksheet

 Personal values refer to the beliefs, principles, and ideas that reflect the core of each individual.
 They bring meaning to our actions and shape our preferences, behaviors, and decisions.
-This exercise aims to help clients list and prioritize personal values, and equip them with a shortlist of five core values, adding to self-knowledge.

 Replacing Negative Self-Talk